TheMooseMaster/Portfolio/README.md

-# Portfolio
+# Jimmy's Portfolio
-A summary to my projects and case studies with a focus on Data Analytics
+Welcome to my data analysis portfolio!
+Here, I document a summary of my projects in the data field.